MicrosoftDocs/SupportArticles-docs/support/sql/install/sqlserver-patching-issues.md

 When these are not properly configured, you may notice one or more of the following symptoms when trying to install a CU or SP:
   - Patch taking a long time to run or does not respond.
 Setup logs do not reveal any progress.
   - Setup logs show messages like the following:
-    - The network path was not found.
+    - "The network path was not found".
-    - System.UnauthorizedAccessException: Attempted to perform an unauthorized operation.
+    - "System.UnauthorizedAccessException: Attempted to perform an unauthorized operation".

 ## See Also